 Effective July 1st, 2018, all applicants, new and renewal must submit a Sherriff's Office Criminal Background Check with their application.
 Background checks must be less than 30 days old.

 The Clerk's Office issues notary commissions under the authority of The Georgia Superior Court Clerks' Cooperative Authority (GSCCCA).
 Applicants must apply in the county of residence.
 Rockdale County residents who wish to obtain a notary commission may apply online.
-Applicants must bring a completed application, including witness signatures, to the Clerk's Office to receive the notary commission.
+Applicants must bring a completed application, including witness signatures and a Sherriff's Office Criminal Background Check to the Clerk's Office to receive the notary commission.

 Georgia also allows residents of neighboring states to apply to become notaries public.
 These out-of-state residents must own a business in Georgia or be regularly employed in Georgia and must apply with the Clerk of Superior Court in the county where they own a business or are employed.
 Note: Only out-of-state residents may apply in their county of employment; Georgia residents may only apply in their county of residence.

 All Rockdale County notaries wishing to renew their commissions must do so by completing a renewal application online.
-The applicant must bring the completed application to the Clerk's Office for processing prior to the expiration of their current commission.
+The applicant must bring the completed application along with a Sherriff's Office Criminal Background Check to the Clerk's Office for processing prior to the expiration of their current commission.
 If the commission expires, then it will be necessary to submit a new application.